onioncall/macos-dotfiles/.config/dndgo/character.md

 Bard Specific Slots
 Bardic Inspiration - ● ● ● ○

-Sub-Class Details
+Class Details
 ---
 Expertise
 - persuasion
 - deception

+Ability Score Improvement
+- dexterity: +2

-*Bardic School of Creation*
+Sub-Class: *Bardic School of Creation*

 ---
-Actor
-Advantage on Deception and Performance checks, mimic the speech of a person or the sounds made
+Bardic Inspiration
+As a bonus action, give an ally a d6 (scales with level) they can add to one attack roll, ability check, or saving throw within the next 10 minutes.
+You have a number of uses equal to your Charisma modifier (minimum 1), and regain all uses on a long rest.

 ---
 Song of Rest